-This technique is similar to the vertical wind-based EDR (see 3.6.3.2) except that the spectral models are slightly different and true airspeed is used in place of w.
+This technique is similar to the vertical wind-based EDR ( $\frac{\text{section-see}}{\text{section-see}}$ 3.6.3.2) except that the spectral models are slightly different and true airspeed is used in place of w.
 The advantage of this method is that it is simpler to implement, requiring only one parameter.
 The disadvantage is that it estimates EDR mainly in the direction along the track, which has much less impact on the aircraft than from turbulence in the vertical direction.

-As for DEVG, there is potentially a large number of sources contributing to measurement uncertainty in EDR.
-Based on the analysis for DEVG, in the accelerometer-based method, an uncertainty of some 5 % to 10 % can be expected for the mean, and somewhat larger for the peak.
+As for DEVG, in the EDR there areis potentially a large number of sources contributing to measurement uncertainty in EDR.
+Based on the analysis for DEVG, in the accelerometer-based method, an uncertainty of some 5\% to 10\% can be expected for the mean, and somewhat larger for the peak.
 Based on simulations, similar performance is expected from the other EDR algorithms.
 A further complication arises over the choices of sampling interval and averaging time.
 Examination of typical time series of vertical acceleration data often indicates high variability of statistical properties over short distances.
 Variation of airspeed for a single aircraft alters the sampling distances.